Abdullah149081/100daysChallenge/README.md

 ### Problem - 8
  - Write a function that takes two arrays as arguments and returns true or false based on whether the two arrays are equal or not.

+### Problem - 9
+ - Write a function that takes a number and returns the sum of its digits.